-All Elddis Accordo Motorhomes have fixed low level ventilation provided within one or more bed boxes.
+All Elddis Accordo Motorhomes have fixed low level ventilation provided.
 These ventilators are covered with plastic covers designed to prevent them from being obstructed by items placed within the bed box.
 These covers can be removed by undoing the two screws in order to facilitate cleaning the ventilators, however these covers must be replaced once cleaning is completed.